-- Our resource Understanding anxiety and depression includes some of the common symptoms of anxiety and depression as well as helpful tips to support your mental wellbeing. - Arthritis Ireland's Coping with emotions eBook discusses the range of emotions that you may feel at the time of RA diagnosis and as time goes on, and then provides practical suggestions for coping. - Versus Arthritis (UK) has an Emotional wellbeing section of their website that includes lots of helpful information and tips.
+- Read our information on anxiety and depression to find out about some of the common symptoms of anxiety and depression as well as helpful tips to support your mental wellbeing. - Arthritis Ireland's Coping with emotions eBook discusses the range of emotions that you may feel at the time of PsA diagnosis and as time goes on, and then provides practical suggestions for coping. - Versus Arthritis (UK) has an Emotional wellbeing section of their website that includes lots of helpful information and tips.